Adaptive Soft Error Protection for Neural Network Processing: Conclusion

 \section{Conclusion}

 In this work, we propose an adaptive fault-tolerant design strategy for neural network processing.
 It leverages a lightweight GNN model to characterize the soft error vulnerability variation over different inputs and neural network components at runtime.
 With the predictor, it can adjust the fault-tolerant approaches dynamically to conduct just enough fault protection based on the changing neural network vulnerability factors to ensure cost-effective protection.
-In addition, it is almost orthogonal to classical fault-tolerant approaches such as ABFT and TMR, and can be integrated with them to suit the various operation environments.
-Experiments demonstrate that the proposed adaptive soft error protection strategy can significantly optimize classic fault-tolerant approaches and the computational overhead can be reduced by 42.12\% on average, without affecting the fault-tolerant capability.
+In addition, it is orthogonal to classical fault-tolerant approaches, and can be integrated with them to suit the various operation environments.
+Experiments demonstrate that the proposed adaptive soft error protection strategy can significantly optimize classic fault-tolerant approaches.
+Compared with static selective protection, the computational overhead can be reduced by 42.12\% on average, without affecting the fault-tolerant capability.

+\begin{IEEEbiography}[{ }]{Xinghua Xue} received the B.S. degree in electronic and information engineering from Shanxi University, Shanxi, China, in 2017, and M.S. degree in IC engineering from Nankai University, Tianjin, China, and Ph.D degree in Institute of Computing Technology (ICT), Chinese Academy of Sciences(CAS), Beijing, China.
+Her research interests include fault-tolerant architecture design and robust deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Cheng Liu} received the B.Eng. and M.Eng. degrees from the Harbin Institute of Technology, Harbin, China in 2007 and 2009 respectively, and the Ph.D. degree from the University of Hong Kong in 2016.
+Currently, he is an associate professor in Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
+His research interests include FPGA-based reconfigurable computing, fault-tolerant computing, and custom computing.